 - Quality patient outcomes

-Only about 8% of United States hospitals - 482 institutions - are Magnet-designated hospitals today, according to Nursing World.
-But the Magnet hospital program has grown significantly since its inception in 1990.
+Only 552 institutions worldwide are Magnet-designated hospitals today, according to the AANC, but the Magnet hospital program has grown significantly since its inception in 1990.

 The ANCC Magnet Recognition Program was born out of a 1983 study to identify work environments that attract and retain the best nurses who promote quality patient care.